MeSabya/Kubernetes/volumes/Kubernetes Volume Basics.md

 The biggest difference is that the Kubernetes scheduler understands which node a Local Persistent Volume belongs to.
 With HostPath volumes, a pod referencing a HostPath volume may be moved by the scheduler to a different node resulting in data loss.
 But with Local Persistent Volumes, the Kubernetes scheduler ensures that a pod using a Local Persistent Volume is always scheduled to the same node.

+## Persistent Volumes (PVs)

+#### Defination:
+A persistent volume (PV) is a cluster-wide resource that you can use to store data in a way that it persists beyond the lifetime of a pod.
+The PV is not backed by locally-attached storage on a worker node but by networked storage system such as EBS or NFS or a distributed filesystem like Ceph.

+### When To Use Persistent Volumes?

+You should use a persistent volume whenever you have data that needs to outlive individual pods.
+Unless the data is transitory or specific to a single container, it’s usually best stored in a persistent volume.

+#### Here are some common use cases:

+**Database storage**: Data in a database should always be stored in a persistent volume so it persists beyond the containers that run the server.
+You don’t want to wipe your users’ data each time the pod restarts.

+**Log storage**: Writing container log files to a persistent volume ensures they’ll be available after a crash or termination.
+If they’re not written to a persistent volume, the crash will destroy the logs that could have helped you debug the issue.

+**Protection of important data**: Persistent volumes let you avoid accidental data deletion.
+They include safeguards that prohibit the removal of volumes that are actively used by pods.

+**Data independent of pods**: Persistent volumes make sense whenever your data is of primary importance in your cluster.
+They give you the tools to manage data independently of application containers, making it easier to handle backups, performance, and storage capacity allocations.